Workplace Harassment Quiz Answers: Check Your Knowledge

 Answer: True.

-10. Multiple Choice: Which level of government enforces federal laws prohibiting workplace harassment?
+10. Which level of government enforces federal laws prohibiting workplace harassment?
+Choose as many as applicable.

 a) Local government